Essential Oils and Children with Autism

 Historically, essential oils have been used medicinally throughout the world for everything from skin care to cancer treatments.
 In the modern era, such oils are more commonly used with massages and aromatherapy for their calming and soothing effects.

+Parents of children with autism spectrum disorder (ASD) have taken to the Internet to share their positive experiences.
 These parents have reported via personal blogs and parent support sites that using the essential oils has improved quality of life for their children by relaxing them and creating an atmosphere that encourages smoother transitions throughout the day, such as from dinner to bedtime.

 "They're reporting that they've seen improvements in quality of life, noting that transitions throughout the day appear to be smoother as their children go from one activity to another.
 But these reports are anecdotal," said Jill Hollway, a research scientist at The Ohio State University Wexner Medical Center's Nisonger Center.

 What is Aromatherapy?

 The practice of using the natural oils extracted from flowers, bark, stems, leaves, roots or other parts of a plant to enhance psychological and physical well-being.
 The inhaled aroma from these "essential" oils is widely believed to stimulate brain function.
 Essential oils can also be absorbed through the skin, where they travel through the bloodstream and can promote whole-body healing.
 Evidence for the efficacy of aromatherapy in treating medical conditions remains poor, with a particular lack of studies employing rigorous methodology, but some evidence exists that essential oils may have therapeutic potential.

 Small bottles of essential oils line the shelves of a metal ornamental tree holder.